jmarco01/tidydata/CodeBook.md

-<strong>Study Design</strong>

-<strong>Code Book</strong>
+<p><strong>Study Design</strong></p>

+<p><strong>Code Book</strong></p>
-The data for this project come from the accelerometer and gyroscope 3-axial raw signals collected by a Samsung Galaxy S smartphone.
+<p>The data for this project come from the accelerometer and gyroscope 3-axial raw signals collected by a
+Samsung Galaxy S smartphone.

-All the variables below have been normalised and bounded within [-1,1], so they are "unitless" These variables fall into two groups: those with a time prefix correspond to the time domain and were captured at a constant rate of 50Hz.
+<p>All the variables below have been normalised and bounded within [-1,1], so they are "unitless"
+These variables fall into two groups: those with a time prefix correspond to the time domain and were captured at a constant rate of 50Hz.
 Those with a frequency prefix are the result of applying a Fast Fourier Transform (FFT) to some of the signals.

-subject: numbers from 1 to 30, which serves as the ID of each volunteer taking part on these measurements
+<p>subject: numbers from 1 to 30, which serves as the ID of each volunteer taking part on these measurements
-activity: list of activities performed by the volunteers (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+<p>activity: list of activities performed by the volunteers (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 timeBodyAccelerationMeanX: Body Acceleration Mean in the X dimension
 timeBodyAccelerationMeanY: Body Acceleration Mean in the Y dimension